Picture of Glenn Stuart

 Research

 Dr. Stuart has over 30 years of experience in archaeology and paleoethnobotany.
-His main research interests are paleoethnobotany, subsistence strategies, traditional and prehistoric plant–people interactions, the archaeology of hunter-gatherers and middle-range societies, landscape archaeology, paleoenvironmental reconstruction, and human environmental impacts; and to conduct such research through community-based projects.
-His analytical specialties are pollen and macrobotanical analysis including the application of quantitative and GIS methods to their interpretation.
+His research revolves around community-based research, archaeobotany, traditional and precontact subsistence strategies, landscape archaeology, paleoenvironmental reconstruction, and human environmental impacts.
+His analytical specialties lie in the field of palaeoethnobotany, particularly pollen and macrobotanical analysis.

-He has directed archaeological excavations at numerous sites, ranging from hunter-gatherer camp and kill sites in Canada’s Boreal Forest and Parkland; to tipi ring, kill, and vision quest sites on the Plains; pit house villages and canals in the American Southwest; and agricultural fields in Mesoamerica.
-He has also led cultural resource reconnaissance surveys throughout the Arctic, Boreal Forest, Parklands, Mountains, and Plains of northern and western Canada as well as the Deserts and Mountains of the American Southwest; and collected lacustrine pollen cores and conducted paleoenvironmental reconstruction projects in the Boreal Cordillera of the southwest Yukon and the Southern Interior Mountains of southeast British Columbia.
+He has directed archaeological excavations at numerous sites, ranging from fur trade sites to hunter-gatherer camp, hunting, and vision quest sites in western Canada; pit house villages and canals in the American Southwest; and agricultural fields in Mesoamerica.
+He has also led cultural resource reconnaissance surveys throughout the Arctic, Boreal Forest, Parklands, Mountains, and Plains of northern and western Canada as well as the Deserts and Mountains of the American Southwest; and collected lacustrine pollen cores and conducted paleoenvironmental reconstruction projects in the Boreal Cordillera of the southwest Yukon, the Southern Interior Mountains of southeast British Columbia, and in England.

 Education & Training